Origin of lead acid battery

 It is really difficult to know where to begin to list the most important developments, so perhaps a chronological order would be the most appropriate.
 A lot of this is personal recollection rather than direct historical fact, but it is accurate enough to be a reasonable account of the technological steps which led to the present lead acid battery designs.
 I think going back to the 1960s we saw machine pasting of plates and semi-automatic casting of grids reach higher standards of accuracy and control.
 This led to a gradual replacement of hand casting and hand pasting by the much faster book-mould grid casting and trowel – rolling belt pasting methods for single or double plates.
 Both of these techniques gave higher production levels and better control over grid and active material weights and dimensions.
 The initial impact of this was to save money both in labour and material costs.
 The secondary effect was that it paved the way for the narrower tolerance bands required by recombination batteries.

-The use of injection moulded polypropylene cases and lids in the late 1960s gave a smaller, lighter battery and a more reliable and faster method of lid sealing.
+With the advent of modern plastics, container of lead acid battery is made of injection moulded polypropylene cases and lids in the late 1960s gave a smaller, lighter battery and a more reliable and faster method of lid sealing.
 The thermoplastic property of polypropylene enabled the heat sealing of lid and container in a single operation.
 There was no need for curing or setting times as was the case with resins or even hot melt glues.

 This was only possible, of course, because of the through-the-wall connection of the battery straps within the cells.
 This squeeze welding technique is an unsung hero of the battery engineering world.
 In essence it is a very clever device using the resistance value of the melted electro-melted lead intercell take-offs to determine when the intercell partition hole had been filled with lead.
 This method removed the heavy and expensive top end lead and enabled a far simpler heated mirror platen to be used for sealing the box and lid.
 This is without turning the assembly upside down as 9